jokester/jokester.github.io/posts/2014/2014-05-11-tl-dr-thinking-clearly-about-performance.markdown

 ---
-title: TL&DR; Thinking Clearly About Performance
+title: "TIR: Thinking Clearly About Performance"
-created_at: 2014-05-11
+publishAt: 2014-05-11
-kind: article
+slug: tir-thinking-clearly-about-performance
 ---

 This post summaries an interesting paper called *Thinking Clearly About Performance*,